neobotix/neo_usboard/README.md

 Tested with: ROS Indigo on Ubuntu 14.04

 1. Clone the repository into your catkin workspace src folder ($ git clone https://github.com/neobotix/neo_usboard.git)
-2. Check the ttyUSB port on which the USBoard is connected to the PC via RS-232 (genrally /dev/ttyUSB0)
+2. Check the ttyUSB port on which the USBoard is connected to the PC via RS-232 (generally /dev/ttyUSB0)
-3. Define Parameters in launch/usboard_param.yaml file
+3. Define Parameters in launch/usboard_param.yaml
 3. Make sure that neo_msgs package is added to your catkin workspace
 4. Build your catkin workspace
-5. Run the usboard roslaunch file ( $ roslaunch neo_usboard neo_usboard.launch)
+5. Run the neo_usboard roslaunch file ( $ roslaunch neo_usboard neo_usboard.launch)
 6. To print and montior the published sensors data use rostopic or rqt ($ rostopic echo /USBoard/Measurements)

 ### Topics